yuanmeng128/Ivy-YuanMeng-TSWD-portfolio/final-project-part-one-YuanMeng.md

 ### Project Structure

 Part 1 Introduction of the project

-             - Project theme
+       -Project theme
-             - Overview of the project
+       -Overview of the project

 Part 2 introduce factors most important for me when choosing a place to live
   - General criteria need to consider when choosing which place to live